Skip to content

 Manual details:

-• The New York Society for the Prevention of Cruelty to Children.
-(2023).
+• Healing New York.
+(2026).
 Safe Touches facilitator guide and script (Revised).
 Author.

 This manual is not publicly available.
 It can be accessed by organizations or schools through the program contact when purchasing the program model and completing the Safe Touches Facilitation and Implementation Training.